droidsrobotics/FRC-SparkMAX-RobotBuilder/README.md

 # Spark MAX extension for Robot Builder

 This will add the Spark MAX controller to the Robot Builder menu.
-This only works for exporting to Java currently.
-If you add in the C++ code, feel free to send us a pull request.
+This works for Java and C++.

+The C++ code is from dravis on https://www.chiefdelphi.com/t/sparkmax-in-robotbuilder/340923/5.

 To install (in Windows Command Prompt or Linux/Mac OS X Terminal: